e-clearing-net/OCHP/OCHP-direct.md

 points or as based on the contract between both.

-#### The situation with OCHP direct
+#### The situation with OCHPdirect

 When direct authorisation requests come in place, the situation turns
 around:

  * Both roaming partners trust the clearing house
- * The operator authorises the provider to use their charging stations generally, by setting the roaming connection in the clearing house
+ * The operator authorises the provider to use their charging stations in general, by setting the roaming connection in the clearing house
- * __The operator authorises and trusts the provider to authorise their customers at the operator's charge points generally__
+ * __The operator authorises and trusts the provider to authorise their customers at the operator's charge points__
  * _The provider authorises their own customers at the charging stations of the operator for inividual charging sessions_
+ * This is based on the assumption that the provider in turn, will compensate the operator for all charging processes started this way.

 In this new situation the operator gives the responsiblity to authorise charging sessions away to the provider.
-A operator therefore should not decline an remote authorisation for other than contractual or technical valid reasons.
+An operator therefore should not decline a remote authorisation for other than contractual or technically valid reasons.
+Essentially, the situation is the same with a whitelist exchange of RFID tokens - the operator trusts the provider to only send those tokens to the Clearing House that are authorised to access the charging infrastructure.
+Here, those trusted tokens / contracts get sent via OCHPdirect instead of through the CHS whitelist.

-#### Security of the OCHP direct interface
+#### Security of the OCHPdirect interface

-Each roaming partner who makes use of OCHP direct needs provide a SOAP server with a public accessible interface.
+Each roaming partner who makes use of OCHP direct needs provide a SOAP server with a publicly accessible interface.
+This applies to both the operator and the provider.
 It is obvious that they must secure those interfaces to:
  * restrict usage only to their current roaming partners and
  * secure the transmitted data.

-This applies to the operator and for advanced use cases also to the provider.

 Therefore the interfaces must be protected on HTTP transport layer level, using SSL and Basic Authentication.
 Please note that this